 But on the other hand, you've gotta chase the money.
 How much R&D you can do will depend on either how many clients you can get or how much outside investment you attract.

 The scale of outside investment presumably varies a lot and matters a great deal.
-As far as the new Blue Crow on the block goes, nothing seems to be in the public domain, other than Marc Reeves (former Nike, NFL, IMG execute; investor and/or advisor to, among other things, Leeds United; involvement known purely through an unrelated press release).
+As far as the new Blue Crow on the block goes, nothing about the analytics venture seems to be in the public domain, other than investment or advisement from Marc Reeves (former Nike, NFL, IMG executive; investor and/or advisor to, among other things, Leeds United; involvement known purely through an unrelated press release).
 Zelus meanwhile are backed by RedBird Capital, according to The Athletic's write-up, a behemoth who have a majority stake in Toulouse FC (via 'Redbird FC') and minority stakes in Fenway Sports Group (who own Liverpool) and reportedly Málaga CF.

 There is no particular reason for that previous paragraph in this newsletter other than it's an area I don't know much about but seems pretty interesting and important.
 Toulouse FC are the only football club that Zelus have publicly (as of this May) named as working with... because they're backed by the company who own a majority stake there.
 Will they also do work with Liverpool now RedBird have invested in FSG?
 The stake RedBird have in Málaga is reportedly much smaller, but what about them?
 Will Marc Reeves' Leeds United connection (a club whose director of football, Victor Orta, was on a panel at the recent StatsBomb conference, so presumably open to this kind of thing) get an in for Blue Crow there?
 Those last three sentences are all mere speculation, but you can imagine how these connections might be able to be leveraged.